shyamvis/ACT-COVID-Ontology/ontology/README.md

 ANY Nucleic Acid Lab Test Pending           UMLS:C1611271 ANY Nucleic Acid Lab Test Equivocal         UMLS:C4303880
 ```

+**Ontology changes for V3**

+The 4 derived values for Diagnostic Lab Tests (ANY Positive, ANY Negative, ANY Pending, ANY Equivocal) have been duplicated - one set of values for Nucleic Acid tests and another set of values for Antibody tests.
+This change requires *new* mappings.
+The existing derived ANY values currently represent only Diagnostic Lab Tests.
+Antibody tests should be mapped to a new set of ANY derived values (see below).
+If you are mapping directly to the 'ANY Positive', etc., you will need to determine if the tests you are mapping are Nucleic Acid tests or Antibody tests and remap.
+If you are mapping to specific LOINCs no change will be necessary.

 v3.0 Also includes the following general changes:
 - Added severity of illness including 4CE codes (medications, labs, diagnosis and procedures)